Written by Tenley Haraldson. Medically reviewed by Board-Certified Dermatologist Dr. Julie Jackson.

-Dimethicone: You’ve probably spotted some version of it on skin and hair care labels.
+You’ve probably spotted some version of dimethicone on personal care product labels.

-As a brand that’s committed to eco-friendly practices, we wanted to set the record straight about dimethicone in skin care and hair care (and why you’ll never find it in our products).
+Since Puracy's committed to eco-friendly practices and sustainability, we wanted to set the record straight about dimethicone in skincare and hair products – and why we'll never use it.

 What Is Dimethicone?

-From diaper rash creams to moisturizers, hand lotions to liquid foundations, hundreds of personal care products use dimethicone for easier application.
-It can be used to keep products from separating.
+From diaper rash creams to moisturizers to liquid foundations, hundreds of products use dimethicone for easier application.
+It's also used to keep products from separating in their packaging.

-In skin care, dimethicone can be used to form a protective layer along skin and to improve water retention.
-Most makeup primers use some form of this ingredient (like polydimethylsiloxane) because the silicone-based polymer molecules are too large to be absorbed by skin.
-Instead, they leave behind a silky, slippery residue.
+For example, most makeup primers use some form of dimethicone (like polydimethylsiloxane) because the silicone-based polymer molecules are too large to be absorbed by skin.
+They instead leave a silky, slippery residue behind.

 According to the FDA and Cosmetic Ingredient Review (CIR), dimethicone is a safe skincare ingredient that calms irritation, minimizes redness, and protects the skin from further damage.